EnigmaCurry/curlbomb/README.md

 front work for setting up these other tools, like copying SSH keys and installing packages.

+For even more narrative on this topic, [you can read my blog](http://www.enigmacurry.com/2016/05/19/curlbomb-server-automation-for-the-wayfaring-hacker/).

 ## Install

 curlbomb can be installed from the